Deep-Symmetry/dysentery/README.md

 [here](doc/assets/CaptureAnalysis.pdf).
 Please help us figure out more if you can!

-The packet capture being used to analyze this protocol can be [downloaded](doc/assets/powerup.pcapng) so you can see if you notice anything we have not.
+The packet capture used to create that document can be [downloaded](doc/assets/powerup.pcapng) so you can see if you notice anything we have not, even if you don&rsquo;t have any Pioneer gear to try out.

 ## Status